Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 So, why do we favor the 1-10 scale?

-i) Asking an athlete to grade their effort on a 15-point scale is probably too many data points.
+1. Asking athletes to grade their effort on a 15-point scale is probably too many data points.
 While you’re running, how do you discern between running at a 14 or a 15 out of 20?

-For these reasons, many coaches and runners now use a modified RPE scale of 1-10 over the Borg scale.
+For these reasons, many coaches and runners, including myself, now use a modified RPE scale of 1-10 over the Borg scale.

 It’s much easier to ask someone, “On a scale of 1 to 10, how hard are you pushing right now?”.